exnehilo7/fielddata-lite-iOS-app/README.md

 ## iOS App and XCode Settings
 The Apple Developer account that was used to develop this app was part of a group that is only used for internal organization applications.
 As a result, this app is not currently available on the App Store.
-It can, however, be run in a simulator with Xcode on MacOS or on a device attached to a MacOS machine.
-If run on a device, you may need to be a part of an Apple Development Group, set the project’s Signing & Capabilities accordingly, and enable Developer Mode under the device’s Privacy and Security setting.
+It can, however, be run on a device attached to a MacOS machine.
+Note that you may need to be a part of an Apple Development Group, set the project’s Signing & Capabilities accordingly, and enable Developer Mode under the device’s Privacy and Security setting.

-When using XCode 14.2’s simulator, be sure **Allow Location Simulation** is checked and a **Default Location** is selected under **Product** -> **Scheme** -> **Edit Scheme** -> **Options** tab.

-If a physical device is used, in the Debug area you may see this message:
+In the Debug area you may see this message:
 > Publishing changes from within view updates is not allowed, this will cause undefined behavior.
 It appears that this message is a bug: https://developer.apple.com/forums/thread/717478.
 Memory usage remained steady when tested with a device.

+Because the toolkit for the Arrow Gold GPS was not originally compiled with the required ARM for a simulated device, XCode will not be able to run the app in its virtual devices.

 ## New Project Setup